-Stock options are granted to our employees, including our named executive officers, under the 2021 Plan which is the successor to our 2011 Stock Option and Grant Plan (the "2011 Plan").
+Stock options and RSUs are granted to our employees, including our named executive officers, under the 2021 Plan which is the successor to our 2011 Stock Option and Grant Plan (the "2011 Plan").

 Options are granted with an exercise price not less than the fair market value of shares of our common stock on the date of grant and generally become exercisable within four years after the date of grant, subject to accelerated vesting in certain circumstances.
 Options generally expire ten years from the date of grant.
-The 2021 Plan provides for the grant of incentive stock options, which qualify for favorable tax treatment to recipients under Section 422 of the Code, and nonstatutory stock options.
+The 2021 Plan provides for the grant of incentive stock options, which qualify for favorable tax treatment to recipients under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), and nonstatutory stock options.
 Such awards may be granted to our employees, including officers, and to non-employee directors and consultants.